wp-plugins/robo-gallery/readme.txt

 = How to enable lazy load in gallery options? =

 In gallery settings you can find option to enable/disable lazy load, also there you'll have alot of additional options for customization of the loading process

+= How to change color of the gallery interface elements? =

+Color of every gallery front end interface element could be changed changed in admin section with color selector.
+There you can change colors of the menu buttons, load more button, borders, shadows, backgrounds and etc.

 = How to make gallery thumbnails with rounded corners? =